Assistant Dean, Preclinical Education, Tampa Bay Regional Campus Chair, Public Health | Professor email@example.com (813) 574-5211

 Assistant Professor email@example.com (954) 262-1498

 As a KPCOM assistant professor, Montoya strives to highlight the needs of minority populations in hopes of alleviating the health inequalities that exist.
 She truly enjoys working with students and serving the South Florida community.
-Dr. Montoya’s research interest includes chronic diseases, health behavior, and issues related to vulnerable populations.
+Montoya’s research interest includes chronic diseases, health behavior, and issues related to vulnerable populations.

 Assistant Professor of Public Health firstname.lastname@example.org (954) 262-1837

-Christi M. Navarro, Ph.D., M.S., is an Assistant Professor of Public Health at NSU where she earned her M.S. in Educational Leadership.
-She has a Ph.D. in Public Health with a concentration in Health Promotion and Disease Prevention and a graduate certificate in Women’s Studies from Florida International University.
+Christi M. Navarro is an assistant professor of public health at NSU, where she earned her M.S. in Educational Leadership.
+She has a Ph.D. in Public Health with a concentration in health promotion and disease prevention and a graduate certificate in women’s studies from Florida International University.

-Dr. Navarro is a dedicated and enthusiastic educator driven to inspire students to academic success.
-She has over 20 years of combined experience in education, research, evaluation, public health, and social service.
-Dr. Navarro has worked as an instructor in both secondary and higher education settings, and has experience developing curricula for new programs and working with students to encourage learning and academic success.
+Navarro is a dedicated and enthusiastic educator who is driven to inspire students to academic success.
+She has more than 20 years of combined experience in education, research, evaluation, public health, and social service.
+She has worked as an instructor in both secondary and higher education settings and has experience developing curricula for new programs and working with students to encourage learning and academic success.

 Professor of Public Health email@example.com (954) 262-1655